bahamapascal/iccj/README.md

 ## How to install and run ICCJ
 These instructions presume you have already built or downloaded the `iccj-VERSION>.zip` file.

+You can download the latest official ICCJ release here: [GitHub Releases](https://github.com/bahamapascal/iccj/releases) Use the `iccj-VERSION>.zip` file

 **For Windows**
 1.
 1. Create a new folder and unzip the `iccj-VERSION>.zip` file